soobinrho/deploy-nsustain.com/README.md

 # Copy and paste the public key to github.com repo - Code - SSH .
 vim ~/.ssh/id_ed25519.pub

-# How to check the https header on command line.
+# How to check the https header returned in the network packet.
 curl --insecure -vvI https://nsustain.com 2>&1

 # -------------------------------------------------------------------